 In insurance, the policyholder contribution, or the ‘excess’, is the amount you have to pay if you make a claim.
 Without an excess, claims would increase dramatically and, ultimately, the cost of insurance would rise.
 It is a studious measure to deter people from making frivolous or unnecessary claims for minimal damage which would, invariably, inflate the cost of insurance.
 It is also helps to prevent fraudulent claims.
 This article focuses on that small, yet significant aspect of car windscreen (and glass) claims: the excess.

 In a nutshell, a windscreen repairer offering to pay your excess is vying for your business.
 By offering to cover a policyholder’s contribution, they are trying to attract custom, plain and simple.
 However, given that the average excess amount is circa £75.00, the amount would seem too great to write off; it would need a claw-back somewhere, surely.
 Where does the buck stop?
 If the billing is carte blanch, the repairer might simply add the ‘waived’ amount to the final invoice before billing the insurer.
 There may even be some creative billing whereby fictitious constituent clips, peripheral parts or out of hours charges will be added to cover the shortfall created by offering the insured party a freebie.
-Some busier (or even desperate) repair companies may even absorb the impact based on either the volume of work this kind of marketing might be generating, or that it is seen as something doing (and better than standing around scratching their proverbials).
+Some busier (or even desperate) repair companies may even absorb the impact based on either the volume of work this kind of marketing might be generating, while they may be using other kind of online marketing as well like the services from https://the-indexer.com/digital-marketing-agencies/ which help business a lot.
 Whichever way you want to look at it, or any business attempts to justify it, knocking off around 50-quid distorts the market and ultimately alters the true value of repairing or replacing a windscreen.
 Per contra, windscreen repair and replacement companies are not the only culprits of this perfidious practice.